gewazy/Simple-Converter/README.md

  `name1_to_name2 1.2`

 where:
-	- 'name1' - the name of the unit from which convert (input unit)
-	-  '_to_' - mendatory connector
+1	-  "name1" - the name of the unit from which convert (input unit) 2	-  "_to_" - mendatory connector
-	- 'name2' - name of unit to which convert (output unit)
+3	-  "name2" - name of unit to which convert (output unit)
-	- '1.2' - conversion constant (float or integer number)
+4	-  "1.2" - conversion constant (float or integer number)